-- a) children either subject to a Child in Need Plan or a Child Protection Plan21 or having had a Child in Need Plan or a Child Protection Plan within 12 months at the point of being referred to the Protocol: - b) children living in a refuge or in other Relevant Accommodation at the point of being referred to the Protocol; - c) children from the criminal justice system; - d) children in alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education: - e) children with special educational needs (but without an Education, Health and Care plan), disabilities or medical conditions; - f) children who are carers; - g) children who are homeless; - h) children in formal kinship care arrangements (As evidenced by either a child arrangements order not relating to either birth parent or a special guardianship order); - i) children of, or who are, Gypsies, Roma, Travellers, refugees, and asylum seekers; - j) children who have been refused a school place on the grounds of their challenging behaviour and referred to the Protocol in accordance with paragraph 3.10 of the School Admissions Code;- see section regarding Challenging Behaviour - k) children for whom a place has not been sought due to exceptional circumstances22; - I) children who have been out of education for four or more weeks where it can be demonstrated that there are no places available at any school within a reasonable distance of their home.
-This does not include circumstances where a suitable place has been offered to a child and this has not been accepted; and
+a) children either subject to a Child in Need Plan or a Child Protection Plan21 or having had a Child in Need Plan or a Child Protection Plan within 12 months at the point of being referred to the Protocol;

+b) children living in a refuge or in other Relevant Accommodation at the point of being referred to the Protocol;

+c) children from the criminal justice system;

+d) children in alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education;

+e) children with special educational needs (but without an Education, Health and Care plan), disabilities or medical conditions;

+f) children who are carers;

+g) children who are homeless;

+h) children in formal kinship care arrangements (As evidenced by either a child arrangements order not relating to either birth parent or a special guardianship order);

+i) children of, or who are, Gypsies, Roma, Travellers, refugees, and asylum seekers;

+j) children who have been refused a school place on the grounds of their challenging behaviour and referred to the Protocol in accordance with paragraph 3.10 of the School Admissions Code; see section regarding Challenging Behaviour k) children for whom a place has not been sought due to exceptional circumstances22;

+I) children who have been out of education for four or more weeks where it can be demonstrated that there are no places available at any school within a reasonable distance of their home.

+20 Department for Education, School Admissions Code, 'Statutory guidance for admission authorities, governing bodies, local authorities, schools adjudicators and admission appeals panels' (September 2021) s.
+3.35, p.
+34